 Home

-I know almost everybody linked to here and feel real good about steering others their way...
+I know pretty much everybody linked to here and feel real good about steering others their way.

 Live in Michigan?